 How to Reuse or Recycle Items from the Eugene Marathon

-Race Shirts – Send old shirts to charities.
-Make a race t-shirt quilt.
-Check out: www.toocooltshirtquilts.com
+Race Shirts – Send old shirts to charities, make a race t-shirt quilt, and check out even more ideas from our race partner, Active.com.

 Space Blankets – Good for reflecting light in indoor gardens.
 Also makes great Halloween decorations or can be used as packing material.